patrick-simon045/patrick-simon045/README.md

 - 📫 You can reach me via **patricksimon045@gmail.com**

-- ⚡ Fun fact: I'e got an eye for a good design 👌
+- ⚡ Fun fact: I've got an eye for a good design 👌

 <h2 width="30px" height="50px"></h2>